 - Have a Nice Death: Punny comment on your demise!
 Restore, Restart, Quit?

-- Later Installment Weirdness: After the glory days ended and the subsequent sale of the company from Cendant to Vivendi Universal, the Sierra name was little more than a label, and they released titles from other developers.
+- Later-Installment Weirdness: After the glory days ended and the subsequent sale of the company from Cendant to Vivendi Universal, the Sierra name was little more than a label, and they released titles from other developers.
 By 2005 it had been fully integrated with Vivendi Games and took on its IPs, including Crash and Spyro.

 - Lemony Narrator: Especially if it's Neil Ross or Gary Owens.

 - PC vs. Console: Was very far on the "PC" side at its height, though they did publish a few games for consoles late in its life.
 Its adventure games were also popular enough to port to consoles, though these were done by outside companies with varying results, which likely only reinforced the opinion of fans that the PC was the superior platform.
-Ken Williams did admit that his family owned and enjoyed console games.
+Ken Williams did admit that he and his family owned and enjoyed console games.
 King's Quest: Mask of Eternity was inspired by Super Mario 64 and The Legend of Zelda: Ocarina of Time.
 After the Cendant sale and acquisition by Vivendi, it switched to supporting consoles fully.
 Thankfully, we got The Legend of Spyro out of it.

 - Permanently Missable Content